Family Essentials: What To Pack For A Holiday With Kids

 The Beach Essentials

-If you’re heading off on a beach holiday, always remember to be sun safe.
-Don’t forget to pack sunscreen, a sun-safe hat and a rash shirt to help protect from the rays.
+If you're heading off on a beach holiday, always remember to be sun safe.
+Don't forget to pack sun cream, a sun-safe hat and a rash shirt to help protect from the rays.
 A beach bag is always a good idea.
-If you’re flying somewhere, it can be easy to forget a beach bag, so a good idea is to swap out your regular carry on luggage for something that could double as a beach bag.
+If you're flying somewhere, it can be easy to forget a beach bag, so a good idea is to swap out your regular carry on luggage for something that could double as a beach bag or day bag.

-Swimmers are also important – a beach holiday might not be the same without them.
+Swimmers and one pair of flip flops (or two pairs if you're a real Aussie) are also important – a beach trip might not be the same without them.
+Packing insect repellent will also come in handy in tropical destinations.

 If you've got room, beach toys are always a good idea to keep kids entertained, or if you'll be making use of the resort pool, arm floaties are essential for little ones, and inflatable toys for the older kids.

-“Inflatable pool toys are always a hit and then we just leave them at the resort for other kids to play with once we go home,” says Flight Centre travel expert Inga Brown.
+“Inflatable pool toys are always a hit and then we just leave them at the resort for other kids to play with once we go home if there's no more room in your suitcase,” says Flight Centre travel expert Inga Brown.

 Packing For Long Haul Flights